cms-ml/documentation/content/inference/particlenet.md

 | DeepAK8 (1D CNN)    | 0.979 | 0.927    | 585                                      |
 | ParticleNet (DGCNN) | 0.984 | 0.936    | 1030                                     |

 We see that the ParticleNet model shows an outstanding performance in this classification task.
 Besides, the DeepAK8 and ParticleNet results are similar to the benchmark values found in the [gDoc](https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit).
-We address that the performance can be further improved by fine-tuning on the model, and by taking the average predicted score from an ensemble of the trained model with different initial parametrization - a well known ML technique to pursue an extra few percent of improvements.
+We address that the performance can be further improved by some following tricks:

+ - Train an ensemble of models with different initial parametrization.
+For each event/jet, take the final predicted score as the mean/median of the score ensembles predicted by each model.
+This is a widely used ML technique to pursue an extra few percent of improvements.
-It is also worth noting that, in this training example, we only use four input variables and do not use a full suite of input features as done in the original paper.
-Additional variables (eg Δ*R* or log(*p*<sub>T</sub > / *p*<sub>T</sub>(jet))) can be designed based on the given 4-momenta, and, although providing redundant information in principle, can still help the network fully exploit the point cloud structure and thus do a better discrimination job.
+ - Use more input variables for training.
+We note that in the above training example, only four input variables are used instead of a full suite of input features as done in the ParticleNet paper [[arXiv:1902.08570](https://arxiv.org/abs/1902.08570)].
+Additional variables (e.g. *ΔR* or log(*p*<sub>T</sub > / *p*<sub>T</sub>(jet))) can be designed based on the given 4-momenta, and, although providing redundant information in principle, can still help the network fully exploit the point cloud structure and thus do a better discrimination job.
+ - The fine-tuning of the model will also bring some performance gain.
+See details in the next section.

 ## Tuning the ParticleNet model